ADON15c/Spell-Hook/README.md

 # Spell Hook
-A game in development by Anthony Clark and Nicholas Wright for a university game design class (CTCH312)
+A 2D Precision Platformer featuring a magic grapple hook by Anthony Clark and Nicholas Wright, Developed for a university game design class (CTCH312)

 ## Controls
 Keyboard: